juye-ops/juye-ops.github.io/_posts/Study/ETC/OPIc/2023-07-17-opic_script.md

 > Because as I said before, I live in Hapcheon which is just a small village.
 > Anyway, I slept about 4:00AM, and My mother suddenly made a plan to go hiking.
 > So I was really tired but, I drived to the mountain.
 > I didn't hike a mountain.
-Just sleep in a car.
+Just slept in a car.
 > After an hour, My family came back, and I woke up.
 > But you know, I was still tired.
 > So I wanted to go to bed again when we arrived at home.